Goldfield (baseball): History

-The ballpark
+Ballpark

-The exact name and location of the 1907 Goldfield ballpark is unknown.
+The name and location of the 1907 Goldfield ballpark is unknown.
 The Goldfield Athletic Club field was in use during the era.
 The park location was possibly in or near the area that was refurbished with help from promoter and Goldfield Saloon owner Tex Rickard to host an infamous 42-round boxing match on Labor Day 1906 featuring Joe Gans against Oscar Nelson.
 Gans won the bout.
 Today, there is a marker in Goldfield signifying the site of the fight, which had 15,000 in attendance.